-covered energy and environment for the Tribune since 2010.
+covered energy and environment for the Tribune from 2010 to 2013.
 Previously she reported on clean energy for The New York Times from 2008 to 2009, serving as the lead writer for the Times' Green blog.
 She began her career at The Economist in 2000 and spent 2005 to 2007 in Austin as the magazine's Southwest correspondent.
 A Nieman fellow in journalism at Harvard University from 2007 to 2008, she has an undergraduate degree in English from Harvard and a master's degree from the London School of Economics.
-She is co-author of The Great Texas Wind Rush, a book about how the oil and gas state won the race to wind power.
+She is co-author of “The Great Texas Wind Rush,” a book about how the oil and gas state won the race to wind power.

 Barnhart, a small community about 50 miles southwest of San Angelo in West Texas, has run out of water after the town's only municipal water well failed.
 Officials say that the water demands of oil drilling are a factor.
 Full Story

 In Houston, air pollution worries usually are about ozone, but scientists are paying increasingly close attention to fine dust.
 It’s more dangerous than ozone, some say, and the EPA will soon decide whether Houston has too much.
 Full Story

 There is plenty of action still to come on water after the legislative session, starting with a shake-up of the Water Development Board.
 In addition, all eyes will be on a November referendum asking voters to approve new water funds.
 Full Story